Definition of Terms

 Accessory Dwelling Unit

 An Accessory Dwelling Unit is an independent, self-sufficient dwelling unit, with complete kitchen and bath facilities, which is either entirely contained within a single-family dwelling unit and has direct access to the outdoors, or which has a common hall with a single-family detached dwelling for occupancy by either an elderly, handicapped, or disabled person related by blood, marriage, or adoption to the occupants of the principal dwelling.
-An Accessory Dwelling Unit Permit is required. “ Click here" for the regulations regarding the installation of an Accessory Dwelling Unit.
+An Accessory Dwelling Unit Permit is required.
+View the Accessory Dwelling and Zoning Hearing Board Application (PDF).
+View the regulations regarding the installation of an Accessory Dwelling Unit (PDF).

 Best Management Practices